bagoflays/BagOfLays-HTML-Pages/README.md

 2. You atleast need a web browser to run it.
 (Google chrome, Microsoft edge, whatever browser that supports HTML, CSS, and JavaScript.)
 ### Running it
 1. So you have to go to your file browser.
 (File Explorer for Windows, Finder for Macs, but you need your file explorer.)
-2. Find your file you installed (It should have "HTML5 pages.zip" in it's name)
+2. Find your file you installed (It should have "HTML5 pages" in it's name)
-3. Your .zip has to be extracted to be in normal format.
-Compress it by watching a tutorial on Youtube on how to compress .zip files to folders.
+3. Your folder has to be opened.
+Open it.
 4. Open the file called "index.html" in your web browser.
 (Google chrome, Microsoft edge, whatever browser that supports HTML, CSS, and JavaScript.)
 5. Watch it run.
 * If it didn't run, see if you did the steps correctly.